General relativity: gravitation and curvature of space-time

 - Dr Nicolas Michel, EPFL graduate in physics and mathematics and high school teacher, accompanied by several EPFL students

 - CHF 50.- (excluding VAT).
-Lunches are included but the participants have to cover their housing expenses.
-Rooms are pre-booked at SwissTech Hotel (on the EPFL campus) until May 24, 2021.
+Lunches are included but the participants have to cover their housing and living expenses.
+Rooms are pre-booked at the Jeunotel in Lausanne until May 16, 2022.
 Please contact [email protected] if you are interested

 - Please contact the Education Outreach Department for any question: [email protected]

-No specific prerequisites are necessary to attend this Summer school beyond a keen interest in astrophysics, cosmology and epistemology.
-Therefore, the reading of one of the three books mentioned below could be interesting in the context of this Summer school:
+No specific prerequisites are necessary to attend this pre-university week beyond a keen interest in astrophysics, cosmology and epistemology.
+Therefore, the reading of one of the three books mentioned below could be interesting in the context of this pre-university week:

 - Hawking, Stephen.
 Une brève histoire du temps.
 Flammarion, 2018